HughPowell/c4-lib/README.md

 # c4-lib

-Template that is C4, MPLv2 and has Travis and Clojars Continuous Deployment
+Template that is C4, MPLv2 and has Travis to Clojars Continuous Deployment

 ## Usage